mariasalcedo/masagu.dev/content/blog/freelance-in-germany-1.md

 - **Setup new business email(s) and public internet domains.** To define a new domain is tricky.
 It must be clear and easy for customers to remember.
 - **Get certificates done.** It will help to attract new customers, and predefine what you can/cannot do.
 Beware, this might box you out, but that's something we can discuss on a different blog post.
 - **Get new telephone number.** Not really mandatory however if you overshare it, beware you might get scams calls/emails.
-- **[EXTREMELY IMPORTANT] Get a business insurance!** I won't make any recommendations on exactly which one to get, however as a software developer, one that additionaly covers cybersec attacks on cloud is very useful.
 - **Get a business bank account.** Mandatory by Finanzamt.
 I have mixed experiences on getting one.
 I applied to one bank I am customer of, they rejected me after 3 weeks.
 I applied to another one, I was approved in 5 mins.
 Crazy world.
 - **Other optional stuff** Getting on social media (a mastodon account, ideally), security-related tokens, etc etc etc... list can go on and on.

+> **Get a business insurance!** I won't make any recommendations on exactly which one to get, however as a software developer, one that additionaly covers cybersec attacks on cloud is very useful.
+{.warning}

-By the way, everything a software developer does in Europe must be complaint with GDPR, otherwise one might get a hefty fine.
+> **GDPR:** everything a software developer does in Europe must be complaint with GDPR, otherwise one might get a hefty fine.
-Reading and informing oneself about it is a MUST.
+> Reading and informing oneself about it is a MUST.
 Freelancing or not.
+{.danger}

 ## What to charge: the biggest question
 Talking to other freelancers in my network, plus taking into account one's own experience/technical skills, might help to estimate how much to charge.